tlevine/www.thomaslevine.com/content/!/things-to-think-about-when-building-products-on-open-data/index.md

 a lot of data floating around that is hard enough just to find and that there is value in even being able to search them.

-## 50. Breaking the linear flow of data
+## 50. Break the linear flow of data through people.
 There's this idea that open data come from the government or a scientist and then someone uses them
 (and then profit or [humanity](http://www.youtube.com/watch?v=LijchWVlirc&html5=1)).